-Chester's history is incredible.
-And visitors aren't limited to hearing stories or reading descriptions in a museum, you can see so much of Chester's history in its architecture.
-Elegant and graceful, Chester now has a reputation as a mini-break mecca, with lots see and lots to shop for, and all in a walkable area.
-For this reason there is plenty of accommodation to choose from and the best places to stay in Chester range from budget B&Bs to chic boutique hotels.
+Chester's history is incredible, and visitors aren't limited to hearing stories or reading descriptions in a museum - you can see so much of Chester's history in its architecture.
+Elegant and graceful, Chester now has a reputation as a mini-break mecca - with lots to see as well as lots to shop for, and all in a walkable area.
+For this reason, there is plenty of accommodation to choose from and the best places to stay in Chester range from budget B&Bs to chic boutique hotels.

 Chester's city walls are a prime example of this city's living history.
-They encircle a collection of beautiful Tudor and Victorian buildings, but they were originally built by the Romans.
-As a fortress.
-The Vikings tore them down but the Saxons and Normans rebuilt them.
-Only for them to be ruined again in the Civil War.
+They encircle a collection of beautiful Tudor and Victorian buildings, but were originally built by the Romans as a fortress.
+The Vikings tore them down but the Saxons and Normans rebuilt them, only to be ruined again during the Civil War.

 Is it worth popping outside the walls though, for The Groves, Chester's 'riverside promenade', and the Roman Amphitheatre.
 This seven thousand seat arena lay buried under the city until 1929, and it's been partly excavated.
 In its time it would have been the largest Roman amphitheatre in Britain - Chester was an important Roman stronghold, they needed a large number of troops here to keep an eye on the Welsh.

 If you're interested in Wales, you're only a short drive north away.

 - If you fancy learning more about Chester's Roman history visit the Dewa Roman Experience, a reconstructed Roman street, just off modern Bridge St.